accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 - WCAG 2.1: [1.3.1 Information and relationships (A)](https://www.w3.org/TR/WCAG21/#info-and-relationships)
 - EN 301 549 V3.2.1 (2021-03) *11.1.3.1.1 Info and Relationships*.

-### [Topic 7](#topic-7): Information structuring {id="topic-7"}
+### [Topic 7](#topic-7): Information structure {id="topic-7"}

 #### [Criterion 7.1](#crit-7-1) [A] On each screen, is the information structured by the appropriate use of titles? {id="crit-7-1"}

 **[Test 7.1.1](#test-7-1-1)** Does each screen meet these conditions? {id="test-7-1-1"}
-- The content of each title is relevant;
+- The content of each heading is relevant;
-- Each passage of text that makes up a title is identified as a title.
+- Each passage of text that makes up a heading is identified as a heading.

 ##### Evaluation methodology {class="disclosure methodo"}

 ###### iOS with VoiceOver

 1. Activate the **screen reader**.
-1. Use the rotor and select "Headers".
+1. Use the rotor and select "Headings".
-1. Scroll through the headings by sliding your finger up or down.
+1. Browse through the headings by sliding your finger up or down.
 1. Check that
 	- each text structure on the screen can be reached;
 	- each heading reached is relevant, i.e.
-		- the title is useful for structuring the screen;
+		- the heading is useful for structuring the screen;
-		- that the text contained in the title makes it possible to understand the content of the titled section.
+		- the text contained in the heading makes it possible to understand the content of the section thus titled.
 1. If this is the case, the criterion is validated.

 ###### iOS with Accessibility Inspector